MULTI-ELECTRODE ARRAY (MEA): NEURONAL NETWORKS ELECTROPHYSIOLOGY

 MEA recordings increase the statistical power of the data.

-The ability to record multiple evoked-responses in parallel at different electrodes within a single slice and within the same region of interest increases the reliability of the data and their subsequent statistical processing.
+The ability to record multiple evoked-responses in parallel at different electrodes within a single slice and within the same region of interest increases the reliability of the data and their subsequent statistical power.

 MEA recordings performed in a single brain or spinal cord slice provide an exceptional macroscopic view of neuronal networks.